zf-w/my_tome/en;Main/01;projects;Projects/02;#mdtome;Markdown Tome/Readme.md

 ---
 description: "About the design of My Website."
-long_title: "My Markdown Book Project - Zhifeng"
+long_title: "My Markdown Tome Project - Zhifeng"
 ---

-# Markdown Book: rendering websites from Markdown files
+# Markdown Tome: rendering websites from Markdown files

 I was looking for a way to store and display my designs and visualizations accumulatively.
 After learning Next.js's idea of server-side rendering and the Rust [Rust Book](https://rust-book.cs.brown.edu/)'s content alignment and interactive code blocks, I feel I can render and combine markdown content files and my previous Three.js components into static webpages.